spikensbror/ascend/README.md

 ## Why?

 A big pitfall of many IoC systems is the fact that transient and singleton state can easily be mixed up without too much thought.

-By not managing transient state, Ascend ensures that the implementor is responsible for managing.
+By not managing transient state, Ascend ensures that the implementor has to maintain its transient state.

 Unlike many other implementations for JS/TS, there's no need to maintain a set of "keys" for the services that you register with Ascend.
 Registration and resolving